 According to the current PMBOK, ROM has an accuracy range of -25% to +75%.
 Thus, if the estimate is $ 10,000, a satisfactory result would be in the $7,500 to $17,500 range.
 Alternatively, you can use a +/- 50% range if the estimate is conservative.
 But this is only a range.
 The estimate’s actual accuracy depends on the quality of the cost data and the level of detail that the evaluator places in the forecast.

 ROM estimate utilizes a top-down scoring approach.
 First, the entire project is evaluated, and then individual tasks are isolated.
-Another method is to break the project down into smaller tasks, assessed separately.
+Another method is to break the project down into smaller tasks, which are assessed separately.
 You can use it in cases when you have strict budgetary constraints but little data about the project’s price.

 Definitive Estimate

 Anyone who has worked in project management knows how tough it can be to prepare a definitive cost estimate for a long or complex project.
 That means having to do a significant amount of research.
 Once you develop a definitive estimate, it usually replaces the previous, less accurate estimate.
-The refinement of rough estimates during the project is sometimes referred to as progressive elaboration.
+The refinement of a rough forecast during the project is sometimes referred to as progressive elaboration.

 The following estimate types are not listed in the latest edition of PMI’s PMBOK.
 But, they can be relevant in practice to bridge the gap between the rough order of magnitude accuracy ranges and the definitive estimate.